Proposal on mandating the HSR system

 What this means for industry

-• Should FSANZ recommend, and Ministers agree, to mandate the HSR system, a transition period will be put in place.
-FSANZ will be consulting on transitional arrangements in this proposal.
+• Should FSANZ recommend, and Ministers agree, to mandate the Health Star Rating system, a transition period would be put in place.
+If a draft variation is prepared, FSANZ would consult on transitional arrangements at the second round of consultation (2nd CFS).

-• We encourage businesses to continue to implement the HSR on their products in line with current requirements.
-The HSR Unit is available to provide support if needed.
+• We encourage businesses to continue to implement the Health Star Rating on their products in line with current requirements.
+The Health Star Rating Unit is available to provide support if needed.